eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 print(data)

 #close the file
-infile.close()`
+infile.close()
 ~~~
 {: .language-python}
 Once we have read the data in the file into our variable *data*, we can treat it like any other variable in our code.

 > ## Use consistent names to make your code clearer
 > It is a good idea to develop some consistent habits about the way you open and read files.
 Using the same (or similar!)
-> variable names will make it easier for you to keep track of which variable is the name of the file, which variable is the
+> variable names each time will make it easier for you to keep track of which variable is the name of the file, which variable
-> opened file object, and which variable contains the read-in data.
+> is the opened file object, and which variable contains the read-in data.
 >
 > In these examples, we will use `filename` for the text string containing the file name, `infile` for the open file object from
 > which we can read in data, and `data` for the variable holding the contents of the file.